Arichy/video-inspector/README.md

 - `pnpm prepare-ffmpeg:target <TARGET_TRIPLE>` to download binaries for a specific target (useful for cross-compilation)
 - On Windows, if you encounter issues, use `pnpm prepare-ffmpeg:current:win` instead

+**Note:** The download script includes multiple sources and retry mechanisms for reliability.
+For Linux, it will try GitHub releases first (faster) before falling back to other sources.

 ### Manual FFmpeg Installation (Alternative)

 If you prefer to use system-installed FFmpeg instead of bundled binaries: